Regularized R\'enyi divergence minimization through Bregman proximal gradient algorithms: Convergence analysis

 \section{Convergence analysis}

-In this section, we analyze the convergence of Algorithm \ref{alg:relaxedMomentMatching}.
-We rely on its interpretation as a Bregman proximal gradient algorithm from Section \ref{ssec:32}.
-We explain in Section \ref{ssec:41} in which sense the Bregman geometry induced by the KL divergence is well-adapted to handle Problem \eqref{eq:pblmPropAdapt}.
+In this section, we analyze the convergence of Algorithms \ref{alg:idealizedBPG} and \ref{alg:MCrelaxedMomentMatching}.
+We first explain in Section \ref{ssec:41} in which sense the Bregman geometry induced by the KL divergence is well-adapted to handle Problem \eqref{eq:pblmPropAdapt} while the Euclidean geometry may fail.
 Convergence results are given in Section \ref{ssec:42} and are compared with existing results in Section \ref{ssec:43}.
 The proofs can be found in Appendices \ref{section:appendix_f_pi_alpha}-\ref{section:appendixConvergence}.

+Before stating our results, we give the assumptions that we use to study the properties of Problem \eqref{eq:pblmPropAdapt} and the convergence of Algorithms \ref{alg:idealizedBPG} and \ref{alg:MCrelaxedMomentMatching}.